List of Kentucky supplemental roads and rural secondary highways (600–699): Kentucky Route 679

 Kentucky Route 679 is a 3.081 mi supplemental and rural secondary state highway in far eastern McCreary County and far western Whitley that runs from a point along New Liberty Road 0.5 mi west of Bear Wallow School Road to Kentucky Route 478 at Duckrun.

 Kentucky Route 681

 Kentucky Route 681 is a 2.828 mi supplemental state highway in northwestern Fleming County that runs from Buchanan Road on the Nicholas County line to Kentucky Route 32 west of Cowan.

 Kentucky Route 682

 Kentucky Route 682 is a 3.943 mi rural secondary state highway in northern Adair County that runs from Kentucky Route 55 southeast of Coburg to Kentucky Route 2971 northwest of Absher via Kellyville.

+Kentucky Route 683

+Kentucky Route 683 was a state highway in McCreary County.
+It ran from KY 92 in Stearns to KY 1651 via Shirt Factory Road.
+The road was given to the county on December 21, 1993.

+Kentucky Route 684

+Kentucky Route 684 was a state highway in McCreary County.
+It ran from KY 683 in Stearns to KY 1567 via Apple Tree Road.
+The road was given to the county on December 21, 1993.

 Kentucky Route 685

 Kentucky Route 685 is a 13.040 mi rural secondary highway in western Barren County.
 The highway begins at KY 1297 (Old Bowling Green Road) at Beckton.
 KY 685 heads north along Beckton Road, which crosses over the Cumberland Parkway just south of the highway's junction with US 68 and KY 80, which run concurrently along New Bowling Green Road.
 The route continues north along Stovall Road and intersects KY 2189 (Park City–Glasgow Road) just south of the route's grade crossing of the CSX-operated Glasgow Railway at Stovall.
 KY 685 meets the southern end of KY 2143 (Old Happy Valley Road) just west of the route's intersection with KY 90 (Happy Valley Road).
 The highway continues east and then north along Wilson Road to its end at KY 70 (Griderville Road) east of Cave City.